mvrzan/heroku-agentforce-mcp/README.md

 4. Go to `Agentforce Assets` and create new Actions for every individual route of the External Service you have just created
 5. Navigate to the Agent of choice and create a new weather Topic and attach the newly created Actions

+That is it!
+Now you can try out your new Actions with Agentforce!

 ## Project 4: Agentforce and Heroku MCP Server (native Agentforce MCP client)

 🚧 **Work in progress** 🚧